 Three criteria are required at the time of application:

 (1) A psychology grade point average of at least 3.40,

 (2) a grade of at least B+ in PSYC-2005, and

 (3) an agreement with a faculty member to serve as your mentor.

 Students lacking one or more of the criteria may submit a petition to the DMP Admission Committee for consideration.
 Petitions should be in the form of a letter to the Committee explaining why you believe you are prepared to excel in the DM program despite the missing criteria.
 Please attach your petition letter to this email if you are petitioning the DMP process or provide the information below:

 Any member of the faculty within the Psychology Department may advise you, but typically they will want to be well-acquainted with your work and interests.
 This usually occurs through having served as a Research Assistant in their lab.

 The undergraduate psychology web page contains information about the research interests of the faculty members in the department, so perusing this list would be a great place to start if you’re a first- or second-year student thinking ahead about the DMP.

-Once you've identified a faculty member as a prospective advisor, you must initiate contact with her or him.
-A face-to-face discussion is preferred for discussing the possibility of supervising your thesis.
+Once you've identified a faculty member as a prospective advisor, you must initiate contact with them.

 Here are some things to keep in mind during your meeting: